"She's wearing rags and feathers from Salvation Army counters

 and she shows you where to look among the garbage and the flowers"

-A COLLECTION OF UPCYCLED VINTAGE AND FOUND DEADSTOCK
+A COLLECTION OF FOUND VINTAGE CLOTHES AND DEADSTOCK FABRICS

 gewinnen win, gain, obtain, get, recover, extract

 genesen recover,recuperate, convalesce

 sich erholen recover, relax, recuperate, have a rest, get better, rally

 wiedererlangen regain, retrieve, recover